isomerpages/gb-assist/pages/solutionrepo/solution602.md

 ---
-title: HRSS & Payroll Processing with JustLogin - Package (101- 200 Employees)
+title: MPD E-Commerce SMEs Version - CMS Ecommerce
 permalink: /productivity-solutions-grant/solutionrepo/solution602
 ---

 #### Description

-Providing customized HR outsourcing services combined with Human Capital Management solutions/SaaS such as Employment Information System, Leave Management, Expense Claims, Time Attendance, Payroll Benefits that includes mobile app.
+MPD e-commerce SMEs Version offers SMEs an opportunity to increase their sales online by widening their reach thru the digital platform where users can easily browse, shop and purchase their merchandises/products/services via a few clicks online with minimal manpower required.
+In addition, the solution allows SMEs to manage their inventory and reporting (e.g. revenue, costs, trends etc.) more efficiently as well as to improve their overall operating cost as compared to a brick and mortar store.

 #### Details of Solution

-Click <a href='https://gb-assist-staging.netlify.app/images/psg/Match_Resources_Payroll_Annex_3_CR_wef4May2020_Part_4.pdf' style='color:#037e8a'>here</a> to view details of solution.
+Click <a href='https://gb-assist-staging.netlify.app/images/psg/Mediaplus_E-Commerce_SMEs_v3_Annex_3_CR_wef_26Jun2020_Part_1.pdf' style='color:#037e8a'>here</a> to view details of solution.

 #### Eligibility Criteria